10 Fields of psychology to consider for your career

 To help you evaluate your options, we compiled a list of some common types of psychology careers.
 Keep reading for a breakdown that includes important information like education requirements, job description, salary potential and work environment.

 Exploring 10 common branches of psychology

-But before you get to work in this industry, you might consider narrowing your prospects to a particular area that matches your passion.
-Luckily, your options are numerous in this field.
-Learn more about some common psychologist specialties you might consider.
+Aspiring psychology majors have their choice of several different career paths to pursue.
+So before you get to work in this industry, you might consider narrowing your prospects to a particular area that aligns with your skills and passion.
+Learn more about some common psychology specialties you might consider.

 School psychologists are responsible for a range of duties, most notably providing psychological services to help students succeed academically, socially, behaviorally and emotionally.
 While most work with K-12 students and their families, some will also work with young adults like college freshmen.
 They also strive to create an inclusive and support learning environment for the school as a whole.